Analysis | How Trump tried to steal Michigan

 In fact in Wayne County, home to Detroit, Biden’s margin over Trump was about the same as Clinton’s margin over Trump four years ago.
 Biden earned 13 percent more votes than Clinton had, while Trump added more than 15 percent to his total.
 In other words, Trump lost Michigan not because anything changed in Wayne County but despite nothing changing there.

-But there were two reasons that the Trump campaign might want to focus on Wayne County in any effort to call Michigan's results into question.
+But there were two reasons that the Trump campaign might want to focus on Wayne County in any effort to call Michigan’s results into question.
 That Biden won the county by more than 320,000 votes meant that somehow throwing out the Wayne County ballots would give Trump a hefty win in the state.
-In that way, the county served as a microcosm of some Trump supporters' evaluation of his 2016 popular vote loss: remove California from the equation and he won the popular vote that year, too.
-Get rid of the voters Trump's base doesn't like in the first place, and he's the victor.
+In that way, the county served as a microcosm of some Trump supporters’ evaluation of his 2016 popular vote loss: Remove California from the equation, and he won the popular vote that year, too.
+Get rid of the voters Trump’s base doesn’t like in the first place, and he’s the victor.

 That, of course, is the second reason that Wayne County might be targeted.
 Detroit is one of the cities that has been a frequent focus of Trump’s disparagement, a place that serves as a rhetorical shorthand for Democratic leadership, urban strife, political machinations and, of course, Black America.
 Palmer, the other Republican on the Wayne County board of canvassers, put a fine point on Detroit in her comments Tuesday night, suggesting that perhaps the county’s vote could be certified except for the vote from the city itself.